KarimEhab100/e-commerce/README_EN.md

 ## 📌 Notes

 - This project is still in its early stages and may receive more features soon.
-- Currently, there is no live demo available.

 ## 👤 Developer